MicrosoftDocs/learn/learn-pr/azure/authenticate-azure-deployment-workflow-workload-identities/includes/5-use-workload-identity-github-actions-workflow.md

 :::code language="yaml" source="code/5-workflow.yml" range="16-20" :::

-Throughout the Microsoft Learn learning paths for Bicep, we use secrets to store and manage these identitifers.
+Throughout the Microsoft Learn learning paths for Bicep, we use secrets to store and manage these identifiers.
 You can decide which approach works best for your organization.

 ## Deploy to Azure